 - You must cover the screen with a towel or similar, to guard against 'UV rays'

 You should not:

-- Click on links or buttons in any email or website that you are not absolutely expecting
+- Click on links or buttons, or phone any number in any email or website that you are not absolutely sure of

-- Follow any instructions to press any keys, go to websites or run any applications
+- Follow any instructions to press any keys, type anything, go to websites or run any applications

 - Reply to emails or messages